samsonkg/Wi-Fi-Association_Disassociation-Dataset/README.md

   - attacker2 is configured on Kali Linux virtual machine hosted on a 64-bit Windows 11 machine along with a wireless adaptor () plugted into the network interface  of the host machine
 - another  64-bit Windows machine hosts ELK and collects traffic from the access point, parses, stores, analyzes and generates a structured dataset

-The testbed setup can be represented by the following logical topology.
+The testbed setup can be represented by the following two logical topologies: